run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiDaemonSetUnavailableOnNodes.md

 Run
 `kubectl get daemonset -n runai-backend`

-Identify the one or more of the daemonsets that have no running pods on some of the nodes.
+Identify the one or more daemonsets that have no running pods on some of the nodes.

 ## Mitigation

 Run `kubectl describe daemonset X -n runai` on the relevant deamonset(s) to try and figure out why it cannot create pods.

 If you cannot correct the issue, contact Run:ai support.